12 Reasons to Retire in Panama

 • The Stability of the Government and the Economy

-• Cost of the Living Is Less
+• Cost of Living Is Lower

 • Good and Affordable Medical Care

-• Nice Tropical Weather Year-Round (NO hurricanes, tornadoes or tsunamis)
+• Nice Tropical Weather Year-Round (NO hurricanes, tornadoes, or tsunamis)

-Because of the way that Panama is situated, it’s south of the hurricanes zone on both the Caribbean and Pacific.
+Panama is situated south of the hurricane zone on both the Caribbean and Pacific.
 Boaters from around the world come to Panama during hurricane season because they know they will be safe.
-You can enjoy living right on the beach without worrying about your home being battered or swept away!
-Because Panama is 9 degrees from the equator, the temperatures are the same all year.
-Daytime temps at the coast are 90 degrees (+/-5) all year.
-For every 1000 foot increase in elevation the temprature drops 4 degrees.
+You can enjoy living right on the beach without worrying about your home being battered or swept away by a hurricane!
+Because Panama is 9 degrees north of the equator, temperatures are the same year-round.
+Daytime temps at the coast are 90F degrees (+/-5) all year.
+For every 1000-foot increase in elevation, the temperature drops 4 degrees.
 You can literally pick your ideal weather based on the elevation!
 There is no snow in Panama.

 Panama Tropical Paradise www.PanamaRelocationTours.com